October 10, 2024

 Fix:

-Repot your spider plant every 2-3 years or when you see roots coming out of the drainage holes.
-Choose a pot that’s slightly larger than the current one.
-Use a well-draining potting mix to give your plant a fresh start.
+Repot your spider plant every 2 or 3 years or when the roots start to come out of the drainage holes.
+Use a pot that’s a little larger than the one it’s currently in.
+Use a potting mix that drains well.

 6. Pests and Diseases